 I loved Cancun right from the tree lined streets leading me away from the airport to my hotel with the gorgeous views!
 I opted to stay in the Hotel zone, about 15 mins away from the airport.
 From the name you’d think it was a network of hotels on top of each other and rowdy tourists in a very corner, not at all!
 Each hotel, well resort really is almost its own planet, with everything to cater for its guests.

-views from hotel lobby, view from hotel room
+Views from the hotel lobby, view from my hotel room (above)

 I asked for a room change to get a better view.
 Yes people, you can ask.
 If you don’t ask, you don’t get.
 I stayed at the Westin Lagunamar Ocean Resort and booked through Expedia.
 Most hotels have an airport shuttle, call or email the hotel to arrange if you don’t feel comfortable navigating your way in an airport taxi or if you are arriving late at night.